 Once the insurance billing is settled, the remaining balance will be invoiced to the patient.
 This process also falls to the medical billing specialist.
 Medical billers also determine co-pay requirements, track the payments, and follow up on outstanding payments from insurance companies and patients.

 If a bill goes unpaid, the billing specialist will need to contact the insurance companies and make sure all the paperwork is in order.
 If a patient does not submit payment for an outstanding bill within a specified timeframe and does not respond to further requests, the billing specialist may need to turn the debt over to a collection agency.

-Because the billing and coding processes are so intertwined, many medical offices hire coding and billing specialists with the training to perform both roles.
+Because the billing and coding processes are so intertwined, many medical offices hire billing and coding specialists with the training to perform both roles.
 While some larger facilities will hire separate teams to take care of the billing and coding, these individuals typically work very closely together to ensure the process is done correctly.
-The most important aspect is avoiding coding and billing errors so payments are collected in a timely manner.
+The most important aspect is avoiding billing and coding errors so payments are collected in a timely manner.

-While job titles and descriptions may vary for medical coding and billing specialist careers, the basic requirements will often be the same.
-Familiarity with the necessary codes is the most important requirement, but there are other knowledge areas that can increase your ability to get hired.
+While job titles and descriptions may vary for medical billing and coding specialist careers, the basic requirements will often be the same.
+Familiarity with the necessary codes is a prevalent requirement, but there are other knowledge areas that can increase your ability to get hired.

 - Medical Terminology

 To code properly, a basic understanding of medical terminology is essential.
 This includes anatomy and physiology terms, diagnosis and procedural terminology, etc. Understanding the most commonly used terms in the medical profession will help with the billing and coding process.

 - Basic Math Skills